 The General Fund will be used to support Marshall University Black Alumni programs and other financial initiatives that MUBA agrees to take on for supporting the minority students.

 Purchase MUBA Paraphernalia

-There is also an On-line Store for selling MUBA Paraphernalia items.
+Visit the On-line Store to purchase MUBA Paraphernalia items.
 The current MUBA Paraphernalia consists of memorable items commemorating Marshall University Black Alumni's 40th Anniversary.